Rapteon/full-stack-open/part2/countries/README.md

-# Exercise 2.12
+# Exercise 2.13

-Application to show information about countries.
+Added button to each result to allow showing result below.